 inhabitants, although the Macedonians named it Epiphanis, from one of his posterity” (And

 A. Two Sons of Raamah (Gen 10:7b, 1 Chron 1:9b)

-These are Arabian peoples who settled in the southern part of the Arabian peninsular.
+These are Arabian peoples who settled in the southern part of the Arabian peninsula.

 1. Sheba, first of two sons of Raamah, fourth of six sons of Cush, first son of Ham

-Mineaean inscriptions from northern Yemen from the 9th cent BC indicate that Sheba was the
+Mineaean inscriptions from northern Yemen from the 9th century BC indicate that Sheba was the

 southern neighbour of Yemen.
 Sheba was famous as the Land of Spices, one of the four spice